akivjhirad/Signal-Processing/README.md

 Signal Processing
 ==================

-Playing with audio and video files using Matlab
+Creating, testing, and altering audio and video files using Matlab